 Things to do in Cedar Key you’ll find in this story:

-Have a drink or dinner at historic Island Hotel.
+— Have a drink at the historic Island Hotel Neptune Bar.

 Why history buffs should visit Cedar Key